Part 1 of the Risk of Manual Processes blog series. You can access the full series here.

 Accuracy and integrity are the ultimate goals, but the intensely manual nature of this process puts those goals in jeopardy.

-Here are three factors that introduce risk and kill confidence during the financial close.
+Here are three factors that introduce risk and kill confidence during the month-end close.

 Error-Prone Account Recs